tianyit/Predictive-Analytics-for-Underserved-Student-Retention-and-Persistence/README.md

 # Predictive Analytics for Underserved Student Retention and Persistence
+Non-returning students represent a lost investment for all parties involved: the students themselves, the institutions, and supporting organizations.

+Previous studies have identified predictors of retention to include academic performance indicators (e.g., high school GPA, SAT/ACT scores, college GPA), demographic factors (age, gender, ethnicity), and socio-economic status (SES).
+These factors, along with institutional characteristics such as the type of institution (public/private, 4-year/2-year), play a significant role in student retention and persistence.

-This study utilizes a machine learning framework to predict student retention and persistence using a combination of institutional and individual student data.
+This study utilizes a machine learning framework to predict student retention and persistence for student from underserved communities, using a combination of institutional and individual student data.
+This study aims to provide actionable insights that can help supporting organizations better support student populations by paying more attention to the students at more risk of dropping out of the institution.

 The research addresses the following questions:
 1. Which features are most predictive of student retention and persistence, respectively?
 Retention: First-generation status, age, and household composition emerged as significant predictors, with first-generation students showing a higher likelihood of dropping out.
 Older